 - Ask – It’s important to engage your audience when training and the best way is to pose questions to your group for their ideas and responses to generate discussion and share opinions.
 As a prompt for the trainer, we put the word ASK in bold then write the question.
 This helps the trainer in two ways: Firstly, it enables the group to be involved and stops you doing all the talking.
 Secondly, it allows the trainer to take a breath and do a cheeky check of the notes if required.

 - Trainer Note/Reference – I usually change the colour of the text to red so the trainer can easily see these reference points.
 This may be additional info or detail for the trainer to know before they deliver.
 It can be to add context or background that ensures the trainer understands why something is said or done this way.
-These may be italics or in bold so the trainer knows not to read it out as it’s for their reference only.
+These may also be italics or in bold so the trainer knows not to read it out as it’s for their reference only.

 - Activity / exercise – I tend to change the colour of the text to blue for these so I know where they come in the trainer notes (it also helps to break up the writing).
 The trainer will detail what the activity is, how to set it up, what resources they need, the timescale to complete it and the summary of what has been learnt from the activity.

 - Hand-Out / Workbook – this is a prompt for the trainer to hand out something.
-I will normally give the hand-out a code or reference if you have several during the day.
+I will normally give the ‘hand-out’ a code or reference if you have several during the day.
 Or with workbooks, I will state the page reference so the group knows which page to turn to for that section.
 This saves you time flicking through your workbook trying to find the page while delivering the induction.

 - Slide 1 / PP 1 – A reminder for the trainer to know when the slide is to be used and which slide they should be on.

-- RED Text – Trainer notes/references – for the trainer to understand, does not need to be read out, just understood
+- RED Text – Trainer notes/references – for the trainer to understand, does not need to be read out, just understood when delivering the content.

 - BLUE Text – An activity or exercise for the trainer to run, all instructions on how to run the activity will be included in that section